raspberrypilearning/networking-lessons/Lesson-1/teacher-instructions.md

-## Teacher Setup Instructions: networking lesson 1
+## Teacher Setup Instructions: Networking Lesson 1

 For this scheme of work students will need access to: